damalis/full-stack-apache2-grav-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the "Welcome!
-You have successfully installed the Fuel PHP Framework." page in your browser.
+You should see the "Say Hello to Grav! installation successful..." page in your browser.
 If not, please check if your PHP installation satisfies Grav's requirements.

 ```
 https://example.com